 The Solderless Strat Blender Harness is a very simple direct drop-in to your existing pickguard.
 Pull it all out of there!
 You don’t need the 5-way switch or even the output jack.
 New ones are included.
 The only wiring you really need to hold on to is your ground wire.
 If you don’t even have a soldering iron, don’t sweat it.
 If you do want to look into getting one though, I was recommended to look into the weller soldering iron selection to find an iron that worked for me.
 Until then though, just use your wire cutter!
 See… totally solderless.

-For this application, I’m putting the Solderless Strat Blender Harness in with a new set of Mojotone ’59 Clone Singlecoil pickups (review on those coming soon!).
+For this application, I’m putting the Solderless Strat Blender Harness in with a new set of Mojotone ’59 Clone Singlecoil pickups.
 These pickups have push-back cloth insulation, so wire strippers really aren’t even necessary.
 Side note: the output jack that comes with the harness is pre-wired with the same type of push-back wiring.

 At this point, it is as simple as putting the ends of the wires in to the assigned terminal connection at the 5-way switch.
 The terminal is wired for ground, so your pickup’s ground wires go in there too.
 That makes for a bit less spaghetti in the cavity.
 HaHa!
 How about your shiny new Switchcraft output jack?
 Those leads go to that same terminal as well.